LAViswhat/LAViswhat/README.md

 ## *Hi there!* 👋

-*I’m Alexandr, a frontend developer from Chișinău, Moldova.*
+*I’m Alexandr, a frontend developer from Chișinău, Moldova.* 🚀

-*Passionate about creating sleek, responsive web applications!* 🚀

 ---

  ### 👨‍💻*About Me*
-- 🎨 *I love crafting intuitive user interfaces that enhance user experience.*
+- 🎨 *I love to create beautiful things, playing with button styles, smooth transitions and adding new functionality.*
 - 💡 *Constantly exploring new frameworks, libraries, and best practices.*
-- 🌱 *Currently focused on expanding my skills in **Vue.js***.
+- 🌱 *Currently focused on expanding my skills in **Vue.js** and learning new ones - **Nuxt and TypeScript***.

 ---